kevinwshin/French-House-Manual/README.md

 3. When necessary, be available to let contractors into the house or to explain the problems we are having.
 If you are /unavailable, be sure that the exact problem a contractor is there to address is known to members of the house who can direct them accordingly.
 Do not pawn off your labor.
 4. Update the door code when requested by the house.
 5. Keep an inventory of house tools that are accessible to all housemates and keep them organized.
-6. If trash, matresses, box springs, etc. become a problem anywhere from the curb to the back alley, the Maintenance Officer should remove them as soon as possible.
+6. If trash, mattresses, box springs, etc. become a problem anywhere from the curb to the back alley, the Maintenance Officer should remove them as soon as possible.
 7. Make house members aware of fire and other safety hazards and maintain the safety of the house.
 8. Fine members who endanger themselves or the house according to the house policies.